top of page

 Mentor since 2021

-I’ve had the tremendous fortune of getting to mentor young professionals in the Natural Resources field both as an educator, teaching college lab courses in the biological sciences, and now helping to oversee WSP as the Program Coordinator for Region I and Mentor to the two WSP Fortuna Team Leaders.
+I’ve had the tremendous fortune to mentor young professionals in the Natural Resources field both as an educator and teaching college lab courses in the biological sciences.
+Now I oversee WSP as the Program Coordinator for Region I and Mentor to the two WSP Eureka Team Leaders.
 The most rewarding part of this is helping mentees find out what they’re passionate about and connecting them to the resources they need to realize their professional goals in a meaningful and fulfilling way.

 • What is a significant impact that WSP Corpsmembers have had on your organization?

-As a professional development program for Corpsmembers, they really are at the “core” of what we do.
-WSP staff are able to offer a wide breadth of organizational and institutional support for Corpsmembers, but they’re the ones that are out there doing the important, boots-on-the-ground work that makes WSP such a success.
+As a professional development program for Corpsmembers are at the “core” of what we do.
+WSP staff can offer a wide breadth of organizational and institutional support for Corpsmembers, but they’re the ones who are out there doing the important, boots-on-the-ground work that makes WSP such a success.
 The Team Leaders placed at WSP offices act as important liaisons for WSP staff and other Corpsmembers and help to make WSP run smoothly.

 Jody Weseman